Chronic Pain and Disability Benefits

 Make sure to document how your chronic pain makes everyday life difficult, including your ability to cook, clean and do chores around your house.

-For help appealing a denied claim for disability benefits for chronic pain or any other condition, contact a Phoenix Social Security Disability lawyer at Phillips Disability for a free consultation.
+For help appealing a denied claim for disability benefits for chronic pain or any other condition, contact a Phoenix Social Security Disability lawyer at Dayes Law Firm PC for a free consultation.